top of page

 Matthew’s midrash is not twisting the text at all.
 He is illustrating the parallel lives, histories and connections between Yeshua and his people.
 This is something that is even known among non-Jewish Christian commentators,

-“In both the cases, they had just experienced G-d’s power and favor.
+“In both cases, they had just experienced G-d’s power and favor.
 Jesus experienced G-d’s favor at his baptism.
 And the Israelites had just seen the most powerful manifestation of G-d’s power at work at the Red Sea.
 Next, they found themselves wandering and starving in the wilderness.
 (Jesus for Forty days, and Israelite for 40 years!)”
 Temptations of Jesus in the Wilderness, Bibleseo.com [11]

 Had the anti-missionaries bothered to study the passage even a bit, they would have known this information.
 Even Wikipedia.com explains,

 “Matthew presents the three scriptural passages cited by Jesus (Deut 8:3, Deut 6:13, and Deut 6:16) not in their order in the book of Deuteronomy, but in the sequence of the trials of Israel as they wandered in the desert, as recorded in the book of Exodus. . .
-Additionally Matthew presents the three scriptural passages cited by Jesus (Deut 8:3, Deut 6:13, and Deut 6:16) not in their order in the book of Deuteronomy, but in the sequence of the trials of Israel as they wandered in the desert, as recorded in the book of Exodus.”
+Additionally, Matthew presents the three scriptural passages cited by Jesus (Deut 8:3, Deut 6:13, and Deut 6:16) not in their order in the book of Deuteronomy, but in the sequence of the trials of Israel as they wandered in the desert, as recorded in the book of Exodus.”
 Wikipedia.com, The Temptation of Jesus [12]

 Bread From Above